 - Bill became a billionaire at the age of 31.

 - Despite being a billionaire, Gates used to travel by economy class flights until 1997.
-Right now, he owns his flight which he calls “big splurge.”
+Right now, he owns his flight, which he calls a “big splurge.”

 - Gates’ large library has a quotation engraved from The Great Gatsby.